pnpm monorepo quick start

 Run pnpm init

 in core dir, and you will get your first package.
-Take a look at <root>/packages/core/package.json

 , the name field is your package name.

-Run the command in the specified package
+Run command in the specified package

 Some packages are used in the whole project, like eslint, so we can install them in the workspace: